 • Talent management

-• Workforce management (such as scheduling, tracking attendance, etc.)
+• Workforce management (such as scheduling, time tracking and attendance, etc.)

-There are software packages that offer features in more than one of these.
-There are even HR software solutions that provide some functionality in all of these.
-But you need to determine the best focus for your system and to understand what general functionality you’re looking for in an HR solution.
+There are software packages that offer features in more than one of these areas.
+There are even HR software solutions that provide some functionality in all of these areas.
+But you need to determine the best focus for your system and to understand what general functionalities you’re looking for in an HR solution.

-You can considerably narrow your search by deciding whether you prefer cloud-based (SaaS) or on-premises HR software solutions.
-The most likely determining factor is whether your enterprise is sold on cloud computing or is still taking a conservative, wait-and-see approach to the cloud.
+You can considerably narrow your search by deciding whether you prefer cloud-based (SaaS) or on-premise HR software solutions.
+The most likely determining factor is whether your HR management leaders are sold on cloud computing or are still taking a conservative, wait-and-see approach.
 Here are a few of the benefits of each:

 • SaaS is far cheaper, especially upfront